 Potential impact from replatforming your website: Since campaigns are broken out by current attributes in your feed, if those attributes change, it may wipe out existing structure even if your IDs remain constant.
 This would affect all bids associated with the products whose attributes changed.

 How to resolve: Diligence in your monitoring process will minimize this.
 Make sure you are checking your feed for any anomalies and correcting them when necessary.
 If major attribute changes are necessary, it might be better to do them in very small product batches to minimize the overall impact.

 SEO Pitfalls: Organic Search

-Potential impact: Depending on the extent of your overhaul, organic performance could see substantial declines.
+Potential impact from replatforming your website: Depending on the extent of your overhaul, organic performance could see substantial declines.
 Significant changes to site architecture can cause a loss of historical SEO value and ranking potential associated with specific URLs.